microsoft/superbenchmark/docs/design-docs/benchmarks.md

 **Good Extensibility**
 * Avoid modifying existing code when adding new benchmarks by using registration mechanism.
-* Support pre-definition of benchmarks' settings, and support benchmark registration with different settings.
+* Support pre-definition of benchmarks' settings, and benchmark registration with different settings.

 **Good Usability**
 * Provide a unified entrance to launch benchmarks.